 OGE promptly informs FOIA team members of available FOIA training opportunities.
 Specifically, OGE provides its FOIA team members with direct registration links to the FOIA courses offered by DOJ's Office of Information Policy.
 In addition, OGE's FOIA personnel who require or seek more extensive training are sent to commercially available FOIA/PA training.
-Members of the FOIA team also provide periodic briefings to employees at staff meetings about responsibilities under the FOIA.
+Members of the FOIA team also provide periodic briefings to employees at staff meetings about responsibilities under the FOIA, as well as agencywide annual FOIA training.